sohomsaha1/EcoSense/README.md

 The dataset used to train the model consists of 2,567 images from the Google Images database, a long with certain datasets from the McGill Environmental department.

 ## SHAD 2019 Pitch Competition
-Here were some early prototype examples of what we envisioned Trash-R to be
+Here were some early prototype examples of what we envision EcoSense to be

 ![](ShadPitch.png)